bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 I can't remember.
 Maybe I hit the head in the something and I just forget.
 The people forget.
-And if I have like a proper like recovery, like part of the recovery path, not part of your script path, like, but there is for that key where the money goes.
+And if I have like a proper like part of the recovery path, not part of your script path, like, but there is for that key where the money goes.
-Whereas a pre signed thing, you feel a lot more secure without having to remember all this stuff.
+Whereas a pre-signed thing, you feel a lot more secure without having to remember all this stuff.
 That could live in a vault somewhere of your will and you're probably still alive hopefully and you go, you check it.
-Oh yeah, of course, it goes here.
+Yeah, of course, it goes here.
 So you didn't get robbed and the money is not gone.
 Right.
 That's huge.
 This is the kind of stuff that I think we're going to like start getting into as the years and attack like the physical attacks will start to increase, especially as you will see a billion dollar Bitcoin for the year.
-So

 Speaker 5: 00:41:33